 Besides rummaging through dead languages, she enjoys collecting sands and eating German (especially Swabian) foods.

 - MA Medieval Studies, Cornell University, 2002

 - BA English, Oregon State University, 1995

 - Johanna Kramer.
-Between Earth and Heaven: Liminality and the Ascension of Christ in Anglo-Saxon Literature (Manchester, UK: Manchester University Press, 2014; paperback 2017).
+Between Earth and Heaven: Liminality and the Ascension of Christ in Anglo-Saxon Literature (Manchester University Press, 2014; paperback 2017).

 Selected Other Publications

 - Johanna Kramer.
 "Mapping the Anglo-Saxon Intellectual Landscape: The Old English Maxims I and Terence's Proverb ‘Quot homines, tot sententiae.’"
 Anglia: Zeitschrift für Englische Philologie 128 (Oct.
 2010): 48-74. http://www.academia.edu

 - Johanna Kramer.
 "The Study of Proverbs in Anglo-Saxon Literature: Recent Scholarship, Resources for Research, and the Future of the Field."
 Literature Compass 6.1 (2009): 71-96.
 Abstract here.

 - Johanna Kramer. "'Falsett no feit hes'—A Proverb in William Dunbar's 'In vice most vicius he excellis.'"
 English Studies 89.3 (June 2008): 263-72. http://www.tandfonline.com

 - Johanna Kramer.
 "Thu eart se weallstan': Architectural Metaphor and Christological Imagery in the Old English Christ I and the Book of Kells."
 Source of Wisdom: Old English and Early Medieval Latin Studies in Honour of Thomas D. Hill, ed.
 Charles D. Wright, Frederick M. Biggs, and Thomas N. Hall (U of Toronto P, 2007).
 90-112.